-We are pleased to present Aurora’s new strategic insight report ‘Cost Potential Curves for Renewables: A Geospatial Analysis’.
+We are pleased to present our new strategic insight report ‘Cost potential curves for renewables: a geospatial analysis’.
 In the report, we present our comprehensive analysis on the build-out potential for renewables in Germany.
 Reaching mid- and long-term climate targets requires a fundamental transformation of the German energy sector and a tremendous buildout in renewable capacity.

 Key messages from this analysis are:

 - Germany has a geo-technical supply potential from wind and solar about three times its current power demand.
-However, LCOEs differ substantially between technologies and locations.
+However, LCOEs differ substantially between technologies and locations

 - The economic renewable potential is limited to about 30-40% available sites due to cannibalization effects.
 For onshore wind, site quality will increasingly matter.
-However, scarce site quality does not result in a capture price floor.
+However, scarce site quality does not result in a capture price floor

 - Geo-technical supply potential is large enough to reach mid- and long-term renewables targets.
 If the onshore wind bottleneck persists, reaching the 65% RES target in 2030 would require a challenging 9-11 GW of solar additions per year.
-To achieve Net Zero in 2050, the onshore wind bottleneck could be offset by higher wind offshore and solar PV build-out.
+To achieve Net Zero in 2050, the onshore wind bottleneck could be offset by higher wind offshore and solar PV build-out

 This is subscriber-only content.
 Not a subscriber yet?
 Find out more about our German Renewables package.